I3S-ESSnet/Documents/paris-meeting/minutes.md

 * if digital : one morning and three afternoon

 Considering the pandemic situation, it is decided to make a virtual workshop:
 * First morning: consortium meeting.
-First afternoon: whole presentation of the results of the project + special topics
+First afternoon: whole presentation of the results of the project + special topic: "Fostering the cooperation"
-* Second afternoon: topic on architecture, an introductory presentation and then discussion groups
+* Second afternoon: topic on architecture, an introductory presentation and then discussion groups + special topic: "Service integration (VTL ...)"
 * Third afternoon: joint topic on Services and Cloud, an introductory presentation then discussion groups

 Possible roadmap for organizing the workshop: